daniel-molina/visualequation/HACKING.md

     it is said that they are **different**.
 *   Every element can be referred by a **property** it has.
 That property is probably shared by other elements.
-When specifying an element by its property, nothing is said by any other properties that the element has if those properties are not inherited by the original property.
+When specifying an element by its properties, nothing is said about any other properties that the element has if those properties cannot be deduced from the original property.
+    Definitions will give a **definiendum** to refer to an element satisfying certain properties.

 #### Identity and equation edition